 The U.S. History Survey course is intended to build upon the knowledge gained from the civics curriculum.
 In addition, the course will cover the major social, economic, and political trends in the development of America.
 The course emphasizes historical connections as it begins with a discussion of factors leading to the American Civil War extending to the polarizing state of present-day America.
 Critical reading and thinking skills are exercised as students work with primary documents and engage in local historical sources.
 Students have regular practice with historical investigation, research, and writing while using technology and research tools to prepare them for college-level courses.
-The goal of the U.S.
+The goal of the U.S. History Survey course is to help develop active and thoughtful citizens.

-128 Honors U.S. History Survey Grades 10, 11, 12
+128 Honors U.S. History Survey

-Prerequisite: 85 or higher average in Honors World History, or 87 or higher average in World History.
+Prerequisite: 87 or higher in Honors World History, or 90 or higher in World History.

 The Honors U.S History Survey course will cover the same topics as the college prep sections but, will challenge students with an increased emphasis on independent learning.
 Students will be expected to read and take notes on their own while using class time to look at documents and information that support the initial book readings.
 Students taking this course should have not only an interest in history, but also have sound writing skills.
 The course places great emphasis on analytical thought that challenge students to make connections between various time periods.

-138 AP U.S. History Grade 11, 12 1 Credit
+138 AP U.S. History Grade 11, 12

-Prerequisite: 85 or higher average in Honors US History or by teacher invitation; and completion of an extensive summer assignment due at least 1 week prior to the start of school.
+Prerequisite: (87 or higher in Honors US History and 87 or higher in current Honors or AP English) or permission of the instructor; and completion of an extensive summer assignment due on the first day of academic classes.
 Students are required to take the AP exam and to pay an additional fee.